 This verse says a lot more that jumps out: like bragging.

 Often Praise Reports come off as bragging and it’s this unbecoming attitude that, sadly, is so prevalent amongst Christians.
 They brag about their righteousness, while all the while their righteousness is nothing but filthy, stinking rags.
-(Read Isaiah 64:6 to see how filthy.)
+(Read “All of us have become like one who is unclean, and all our righteous acts are like filthy rags...”¹ to see how filthy.)

 Back to being preachy.
 It’s not altogether a bad thing to speak to a woman in a praise report, but only after you’ve first been real and transparent about your own mistakes.
-And always keeping in mind, first and foremost—that’s it’s HIM who deserves the praise so how could we possibly boast— unless it’s boasting about our weaknesses?
-(Read 2 Corinthians 12: 9-10 for greater and lasting insight.)
+And always keep in mind, first and foremost, that it’s HIM who deserves the praise, so how could we possibly boast unless it boasts about our weaknesses?
+(Read "But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness...’”⁸ for greater and lasting insight.)

 Yet even more important than when submitting a PR when WE are able to protect others from your preachiness: What about your preachiness when you foolishly believe that this will benefit your coworkers or your children or even your parents.
 Do you honestly think preaching or judging or being self-righteous will help them know the Lord?
 It won’t.
 Instead, it will put a huge wedge between them and God—most dangerously a loathing for the Savior who is capable of changing everything and who, you say you’re following.
 A Christian literally means a follower of Christ.

-It’s only when someone feels LOVED, especially when it’s undeserving, that a person is open to hearing anything you or I have got to say—coupled with humility—like being transparent about how we’ve failed.
+It’s only when someone feels LOVED, not judged or preached to, especially when it’s undeserving, that a person is open to hearing anything you or I have got to say—coupled with humility—like being transparent about how we’ve failed.

 —And this means loving each person “while” that person is “yet a sinner” just as Jesus did in His willingness to die for them.